 SOTENI has started another family planning project being implemented by the ABDs in SVH-Ugunja.
 The name of the project is STAREHE (Strengthening Agriculture and Resources for Health).
 It is a 2 year project focusing on family planning, prevention of HIV/AIDS and supporting vulnerable women in training on agriculture.
+Men and women of reproductive age are screened and enrolled in group family planning sessions.
+STAREHE also provides counseling, HIV testing, additional family planning services, seedlings, and agricultural training.
 The target is 5500 direct beneficiaries.

 SVH–Mbakalo opened a dispensary in early 2005 to provide essential medical services to an underserved area that includes the largest rural slum in the Western Province.
-The seven-person staff includes a two nurses, nurse's assistant, lab technologist, accounts clerk, watchman, and a cleaning person.
+The eight-person staff includes a two clinical officers, a nurse, nurse's assistant, lab technologist, accounts clerk, watchman, and cleaning person.

 Between 200 and 300 people visit the dispensary each month, often walking miles to receive care.
 Most require anti-malarials, antibiotics, analgesics, or antihistamines.
 With the assistance of a government health center, the dispensary also offers immunizations.
 Despite having no electricity, the dispensary is thriving.
 In fall 2008, SOTENI purchased a solar refrigerator to store vaccines and medicines.